syrusakbary/Flask-SuperAdmin/doc/quickstart.rst

     admin.register(User, UserModel)

-It is relatively easy to add support for different database backends by inheriting from :class:`~flask.ext.superadmin.model.BaseModelAdmin`. class and implementing database-related methods.
+It is relatively easy to add support for different database backends by inheriting from :class:`~flask_superadmin.model.BaseModelAdmin`. class and implementing database-related methods.

-Please refer to :mod:`flask.ext.superadmin.model.mongoengine` documentation on how to customize behavior of model-based administrative views.
+Please refer to :mod:`flask_superadmin.model.mongoengine` documentation on how to customize behavior of model-based administrative views.

 File Admin
 ----------